Support and resources for implementing the refreshed New Zealand Curriculum

 Teacher-only days

-To support the implementation of The New Zealand Curriculum refresh, the re-design of Te Marautanga o Aotearoa and the NCEA Change Programme, there are four additional teacher-only days for primary and secondary schools – two in 2023 and two in 2024.
+To support the New Zealand Curriculum Refresh implementation, Te Marautanga o Aotearoa redesign, and the NCEA Change Programme, there are four additional teacher-only days for primary and secondary schools – two in 2023 and two in 2024.

 Schools and kura can select a date for a teacher-only day that best suits their activity planning across a two-week defined time-period.
-The first teacher-only days in 2023 were held in Term 2.
+The first teacher-only days in 2023 were held in Term 2 and the second in Term 4.

 Curriculum Leads

-Curriculum Leads can help you navigating available supports and use curriculum resources effectively.
+Curriculum Leads can help you navigate available supports and use curriculum resources effectively.

 Changes for school boards